Apple

 We’ll show you where to find potential fixes for the most common watchOS 10 problems and provide you with some resources that will help if you run into trouble on your watch.

-We’ll also touch on the watchOS downgrade and outline what you can expect from Apple and watchOS 10 software updates in 2023.
+We’ll also touch on the watchOS downgrade and outline what you can expect from Apple and watchOS 10 software updates down the road.

 watchOS 10 Problems

-As we push away from the software’s release we’re hearing about problems impacting the Apple Watch’s new operating system.
+As we push further away from watchOS 10.6.1’s release, here are some of the problems impacting the operating system:

 - Charging issues